malvinrey/dashboard-aws/README.md

 -   **Interactive Charts**: Multi-metric visualization with Chart.js
 -   **Flexible Time Intervals**: Second, minute, hour, and day views
 -   **Date Range Filtering**: Custom start and end date/time selection
--   **Multi-metric Selection**: Choose multiple weather parameters to display
+-   **Multi-metric Selection & Filtering**: Choose one or more weather parameters (metrics) to display.
+Only selected metrics will be visualized and queried from the backend, ensuring efficient and relevant data display.
+You can select all, clear all, or pick specific metrics as needed.
+If no metric is selected, the chart will be cleared automatically.
 -   **Zoom & Pan**: Interactive chart navigation
 -   **Responsive Design**: Works on desktop and mobile devices